South Pacific Gyre

 The Southern Pacific Gyre is part of the Earth's system of rotating ocean currents, bounded by the Equator to the north, Australia to the west, the Antarctic Circumpolar Current to the south, and South America to the east.
-The center of the South Pacific Gyre is the oceanic pole of inaccessibility, the site on Earth farthest from any continents and productive ocean regions and is regarded as Earth's largest oceanic desert.
-With an area of 37 million square kilometres, it makes up approximately 10% of the Earth's ocean surface.
+The center of the South Pacific Gyre is the oceanic pole of inaccessibility, the site on Earth furthest from any continents and productive ocean regions and is regarded as Earth's largest oceanic desert.
+With an area of 37 million square kilometres, it makes up roughly 10% of the Earth's ocean surface.
 The gyre, as with Earth's other four gyres, contains an area with elevated concentrations of pelagic plastics, chemical sludge, and other debris known as the South Pacific garbage patch.

 Sediment flux and accumulation

 Earth's trade winds and Coriolis force cause the ocean currents in South Pacific Ocean to circulate counterclockwise.
 The currents act to isolate the center of the gyre from nutrient upwelling, and few nutrients are transported there by the wind (eolian processes) because there is relatively little land in the Southern Hemisphere to supply dust to the prevailing winds.
-The low levels of nutrients in the region result in extremely low primary productivity in the ocean surface and subsequently very low flux of organic material settling to the ocean floor as marine snow.
+The low levels of nutrients in the region result in very low primary productivity in the ocean surface and subsequently extremely low flux of organic material settling to the ocean floor as marine snow.
 The low levels of biogenic and eolian deposition cause sediments to accumulate on the ocean floor very slowly.
 In the center of the South Pacific Gyre, the sedimentation rate is 0.1 to 1 m per million years.
 The sediment thickness (from basement basalts to the seafloor) ranges from 1 to 70m, with thinner sediments occurring closer to the center of the Gyre.
 The low flux of particles to the South Pacific Gyre causes the water there to be the clearest seawater in the world.

 Subseafloor biosphere

 Beneath the seafloor, the marine sediments and surrounding porewaters contain an unusual subseafloor biosphere.
 Despite extremely low amounts of buried organic material, microbes live throughout the entire sediment column.
 Average cell abundances and net rates of respiration are a few orders of magnitude lower than in any other subseafloor biosphere previously studied.

-The South Pacific Gyre subseafloor community is also unusual because it contains oxygen throughout the entire sediment column.
+The South Pacific Gyre subseafloor community is also unusual since it contains oxygen throughout the entire sediment column.
 In other subseafloor biospheres, microbial respiration will break down organic material and consume all the oxygen near the seafloor leaving the deeper portions of the sediment column anoxic.
-However, in the South Pacific Gyre the low levels of organic material, the low rates of respiration, and the thin sediments allow the porewater to be oxygenated throughout the entire sediment column.
+However, in the South Pacific Gyre, the low levels of organic material, the low rates of respiration, and the thin sediments allow the porewater to be oxygenated throughout the entire sediment column.
 In July 2020, marine biologists reported that aerobic microorganisms (mainly), in "quasi-suspended animation", were found in organically poor sediments, up to 101.5 million years old, 250 feet below the seafloor of the region and could be the longest-living life forms ever found.